nevesnunes/env/common/code/cheats/algorithms.md

 scapegoat tree
     :) vs. red-black - requires only a few bytes of extra global storage (for powers of your acceptable unbalance factor)

+R-tree
+    indexing multi-dimensional information such as geographical coordinates, rectangles or polygons

 # Graphs